Sermon Notes

 The Road to Healing

 1. Admit your need.
-(1 Peter 5:6-7) This is the #1 problem that pastors deal with.
+(1 Peter 5:6-7) This is the one problem that pastors deal with.
 Admitting that you may be depressed is not a sign of weakness.
 It's a sign of being frail and human.

 2. Seek qualified medical assiatance.
 (Luke 5:31)